GSA/resources.data.gov/pages/_summaries/user-research-pra-howto.md

 ---
 category: Skills development
-description: ''
+description: Webinar guide to using the Paperwork Reduction Act (PRA) for user research, produced by DigitalGov University, an initiative of the General Services Administration (60 minute video).
-format: ''
+format: Video
 layout: resource
 link: https://www.youtube.com/watch?v=_cqE4a8oAHU
 name: User Research and The Paperwork Reduction Act How to Get it Done (video)
 publish: 'TRUE'
 slug: user-research-pra-howto
-source: ''
+source: digitalgov.gov
 tags: PRA
 ---